gycheong/company_discourse/README.md

 * **A**: the scatter plot of our training set projected on the first and second principal components
 * **B**: the histogram for ratings in our testing set

-## Models
-We modeled the data using the following models:

 ### Results & Model Comparison